Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 • Centralized data storage

 Data backups are an essential part of any modern retention policy.
 Regularly create redundant backups at multiple storage locations, including an air-gapped security copy for ransomware protection.
+Review the policy at least annually and whenever you add new systems, expand into new markets or take on new regulatory obligations.

 The first step in creating a data retention policy is identifying your organization’s information assets.
 A common mistake is overlooking the importance of records such as company emails for business continuity after a cyberattack.
 Platforms like Compyl make it much easier to visualize, organize, and centralize your organization’s document flow and data storage.
 Define your retention policy efficiently and effectively with Compyl’s advanced features now.